Networked Robotics Corporation

-Scientific instruments speak different data languages.
-The company integrates data collection by using unique network hardware that speaks the unique digital and electronic languages of scientific instruments and sensors from different vendors and converting those individual languages to a common one on the network.
-Networked Robotics produces their own line of digital sensors for scientific data sources where digital outputs are not available.

-The company can be considered to be an Internet of Things provider.

 Networked Robotics technology is used in the biotechnologies industry—including stem cell automation, medical industry, academia, food industry in efforts to enhance U.S. Food and Drug Administration (FDA) regulatory compliance, quality, and loss prevention for their operations.

-The company sells a series of proprietary hardware products for network data collection.
-The NTMS4 networking hardware is their flagship product which serves as a data collection and "automation hub".
-The company's data collection and monitoring software, the Tempurity™ System, is free to customers.
-The company also provides regulatory services for companies that are performing regulated, especially FDA-regulated scientific research.

 History

 Networked Robotics was founded in 2004 at the Northwestern University Technology Innovation Center by ex-Pfizer informatics researchers.
 The company's founders worked for almost 20 years in the automation of scientific processes for G.D.
 Searle & Company, Monsanto, Pharmacia, and Pfizer where they were responsible for the automation of experiments in inflammation.
 Businessman Charles W. Woodford was a founding board member.

 In 2006, Networked Robotics announced the introduction of Tempurity™, a network-based, real-time temperature monitoring system, designed to collect temperatures over a wide area network.
 Tempurity includes an alarm system in which a user is notified by phone, text messaging, or e-mail when the area or device to be monitored falls outside of a set environmental range.
 The software was developed to meet FDA standards and works with rooms, ovens, incubators, refrigerators, freezers and commercial ultra low temperature freezers.

-In 2019 the company moved from Evanston, Illinois to Pleasanton, California.